arabellas-craft/arabellas-craft.github.io/_posts/2026-05-09-four-treasures-tuatha-de-tarot-spread.md

 Don't shortcut the Cauldron.
 If the spread points to abundance you'd rather dismiss as "not enough," sit with that.
 The position is asking you to recalibrate what counts.

 You don't need a Celtic-themed deck.
 Any deck works.
-A worn deck, a deck someone gave you, a deck of regular playing cards (here's [how to read those](https://ko-fi.com/s/95f9c29692)).
+A worn deck, a deck someone gave you, a deck of regular playing cards (here's [how to read those](https://ko-fi.com/s/95f9c29692){:target="_blank" rel="noopener noreferrer"}).
 The spread maps onto whatever deck you have.

 Write the reading down.
 The Four Treasures spread tends to surface things that come into focus over a few weeks.
 The Sword in particular often makes more sense once you've started doing the cutting it asked for.